 Prepare your hardware and software

 Relocating or migrating data center can be a tricky task, and it’s not without its risks.
 But we’re here to help guide you through the process, taking the hassle out of what might otherwise have been a time-consuming and difficult job.
-If you’d prefer to save on the hassle of a migration, TRG offers fully managed colocation options which include migration services.
+If you’d prefer to save on the hassle of a migration, TRG offers Colo+, a fully managed colocation option that includes migration services.
 Our NOC team has completed over 20 successful data center migrations in the last year.
 Get in touch to find out more about our services and how we can help with your relocation or migration.